juni2k/hvv/README.md

 ## Installation

-`hvv` depends on `Mojolicious`, an external Perl module.
-It is likely available in your distro's repository.
+`hvv` depends on `Mojolicious` and `IO::Socket::SSL`, external Perl modules.
+They are likely available in your distro's repository.

 Other than that, just drop `hvv` in your path and you are good to go!